managed-components/amplitude/README.md

 ##### Event Properties `object` _optional_

-`event_properties` All Properties are by default sent as `event_properties`.
-This is true with the exception of properties that begin with `user_` or `groups_` prefixes.
+`event_properties` To send `event_properties`, name your fields/event parameters with the prefix `"event_properties."`.
+For example, in WebCM: `webcm.track('event', {name: 'signup', event_properties.device: 'iphone'})`.
+The following code should end up adding `device` to `event_properties`.
+It will omit the prefix from the property name, so it will send `device` as the key and `iphone` as the value.

 ##### User Properties `object` _optional_

-`user_properties` To send `user_properties`, name your fields/event parameters with the prefix `"user_"`.
-For example, in WebCM: `webcm.track('event', { name: 'signup', user_name: 'My Name' })`.
-Since in WebCM, all event properties are automatically directed to the tool without the need for mapping configuration, the following code should add `user_name` to `user_properties`.
+`user_properties` To send `user_properties`, name your fields/event parameters with the prefix `"user_properties."`.
+For example, in WebCM: `webcm.track('event', { name: 'signup', user_properties.name: 'My Name' })`.
+The following code should add `name` to `user_properties`.
 It will omit the prefix from the property name, so it will send `name` as the key and `My Name` as the value.

 ##### Groups `object` _optional_

-`groups` To send the `groups` property, name your fields/event parameters with the prefix `“groups_”`.
-For example, in WebCM: `webcm.track('event', {name: 'signup', groups_company: 'My Company Name'})`.
-Since in WebCM all of the event properties are automatically directed to the tool (without the need for mapping configuration), the following code should end up adding `groups_company` to `groups`.
+`groups` To send the `groups` property, name your fields/event parameters with the prefix `“groups.”`.
+For example, in WebCM: `webcm.track('event', {name: 'signup', groups.company: 'My Company Name'})`.
+The following code should end up adding `company` to `groups`.
 It will omit the prefix from the property name, so it will send `company` as the key and `My Company` as the value.

 ##### User ID `string` _optional_